 - Please review this FAQ, jointly approved by NOPEC and FirstEnergy Solutions, for more information.

 Consider participating in local energy incentive programs, including First Energy/The Illuminating Company's online home energy analyzer which helps residents gain a better understanding of household energy use.

 Transit Village, recommended in the City's 2015 Housing and Neighborhood Plan, is envisioned as a transformational project at the gateway of the Moreland, Ludlow and Onaway neighborhoods.
 Transit-oriented and energy-efficient new housing will re-energize the area.
-The Transit Village initiative includes the development of a two-acre site for new townhomes, construction of infill single-family homes on scattered vacant lots, as well as a grant program for existing property owners.
+The Transit Village initiative includes the development of a two-acre site for new townhomes and construction of infill single-family homes on scattered vacant lots.

 Transit Village details:

 - All new-home construction in Transit Village will meet Enterprise Green Community, Energy Star, or similar energy-efficient standards

 - All new-home construction in Transit Village is eligible for a 10-year, 100% property tax abatement

 - The Townhomes of Van Aken: 33 for-sale townhomes, located at the southwest corner of the Van Aken/Onaway/Sutton intersection; construction is underway and the model suite is open; five townhomes include solar panels to drastically reduce energy costs